SAP/yeoman-ui/packages/backend/README.md

 # Application Wizard

-With the Application Wizard extension, you can benefit from a rich user experience for yeoman generators.
-This extension allows developers to reuse existing yeoman generators and provide wizard-like experience with no development efforts.
+With the Application Wizard extension, you can benefit from a rich user experience for Yeoman generators.
+This extension allows developers to reuse existing Yeoman generators and provide wizard-like experience with no development efforts.

 ![](screenshot.png)

 ## Requirements

 - [node.js](https://www.npmjs.com/package/node) version 10 or higher.
-- [VSCode](https://code.visualstudio.com/) 1.39.2 or higher or [Theia](https://www.theia-ide.org/) 0.12 or higher.
+- [VS Code](https://code.visualstudio.com/) 1.39.2 or higher or [Theia](https://www.theia-ide.org/) 0.12 or higher.

 ## Installation